-To remain competitive, organizations constantly need to adapt to the changing market place conditions.
+To remain competitive, organizations constantly need to adapt to the changing marketplace conditions.
 This requires diverse teams that are flexible rather than stagnant in their roles.
 This also explains why more and more organizations no longer have narrowly defined roles but instead define a job in terms of competencies.
 From a local perspective, Canada comprises a multicultural society.
 The NHS survey in 2011 reported over 200 ethnic origins.
-With such a variety of people in the society, Canadian organizations cannot overlook to integrate them otherwise it may come at an heavy price of failure to uphold the notion of social fairness but also losing competitiveness in the marketplace by being unable to serve the diverse range of customers.
+With such a variety of people in the society, Canadian organizations cannot overlook to integrate them otherwise it may come at a heavy price of failure to uphold the notion of social fairness but also lose competitiveness in the marketplace by being unable to serve the diverse range of customers.
 Today, organizations are increasing cultural diversity in the workplace for the following reasons:

-- Access: The belief that hiring a diverse workforce will give access to new markets that might otherwise not be accessible to the small business
+The belief that hiring a diverse workforce will give access to new markets that might otherwise not be accessible to the small business

-The belief that having a diverse workforce means access new ways of thinking, thus increasing the capacity to innovate.
-This helps your small business remain dynamic and respond to the changing needs of the customer.
+The belief that having a diverse workforce means to access new ways of thinking, thus increasing the capacity to innovate.
+This helps your small business remain dynamic and respond to the changing needs of the customer

-- Discrimination and Fairness: The belief that organizations must not discrimination against individual unfairly.
+The belief that organizations must not discriminate against individual unfairly

-Approaches to Managing Diversity in a small business
+Approaches to managing diversity in a small business

 The approach to managing diversity depends on “diversity climate” (Herdam and McMillan-Capehart, 2010), which indicates the degree to which diversity is embraced and embedded in the organizational culture and values.
-Studies identify 3 broad performance driven approaches to manage diversity in the workplace:
+Studies identify 3 broad performance-driven approaches to manage diversity in the workplace:

 This approach focuses on the organizational representation of minorities and people with disabilities.
 It is done so by implementing a “quota” system; setting standards for the employment of a minimum number of disabled people and those belonging to under-represented groups.
 Drawbacks can occur in terms of lowering of hiring and promotion standards, and the possibility of minorities developing negative a self-perception, attributing their employment to demographic status rather than qualifications (Ravazzani, 2015).

 Dealing with diversity in the workplace today has become a “business necessity”.
 With globalization on the rise, an organization’s employee pool will naturally consist of people from different races, ethnicities and cultures.
-Therefore, there is greater implication for managers to be able to manage their diverse teams to ensure job satisfaction and high team performance.
+Therefore, there is a greater implication for managers to be able to manage their diverse teams to ensure job satisfaction and high team performance.
 Failure to do so can come at a heavy price of losing market share in an already saturated local and global market.